bhumit/watson-workspace-gif/readme.md

   This dashboard shows the status of the app, the URL to access the app and provides the ability to interact with the app ( set environment variables, view logs, etc).

-  **Take note of the app name at the top.** The app name is used to contruct the URL for the running app: `https://<appname>.mybluemix.net`.
+  **Take note of the app name at the top.** The app name is used to construct the URL for the running app: `https://<appname>.mybluemix.net`.

   ![image](https://user-images.githubusercontent.com/1700450/33242414-a16bab82-d2cc-11e7-82c8-a7a6807722b8.png)